Vending Machines are Getting a Smart Upgrade

-Bring Your Products Closer to the Customer
+Bring Your Products Closer to the Customer with Smart Vending Machine

 Following another trend in retail, vending machines are moving the retail space closer to the customer.
 Fundamentally, the idea of moving products from a store into an environment where the consumer lives, works and plays has always driven vending machines.
 It has allowed Pepsi to operate in school hallways, Gatorade to open businesses in parks and M&Ms to energize lethargic office workers.

 With the increasing deployment of technology, people have come to expect a retail experience that is tailored to their individual preferences and allows them to complete their shopping in a timely manner.
 They expect as little human interaction as possible and anticipate solutions that bypass the hassle of a traditional sales process.
 Put more succinctly, they want automated retailing.
 The entire industry is being more compact; instead of dragging around shopping carts, people are tapping on their phones, and instead of a brick-and-mortar, products are being sold in a box the size of a refrigerator, thanks to intelligent vending machines.

 Download the Future of Retail Technology Survey Report

 Insights from 312 global retailers on their technology investments, omni-channel strategies and more.